By Michael Lipcan, MD, Chief of Gastroenterology, and Griffin Health Communications & Public Affairs Intern Celina Daigle

-Diarrhea is something people hardly ever talk about, yet it can happen to us all as the result of a stomach bug, food poisoning, or just eating something a bit too spicy.
+Diarrhea is something people hardly ever talk about, yet it can happen to all of us as the result of a stomach bug, food poisoning, or just eating something a bit too spicy.
 While it may not be something we like to talk about, there are things everyone should know about diarrhea and irritable bowel to make sure it is treated and managed effectively.

 What to Do when You Have Diarrhea